 Personal presentation and how official a person looks is one leading factor creating trust between a tradesperson and a client, along with body language, personality a generally friendly face.
 However, none of these factors proves someone is trustworthy or, more importantly, gas safe.

 - Never attempt to work on gas appliances yourself – leave it to the professionals.

 - Only employ people you know to be suitably qualified as a gas safe engineers.

 - Ask to see their ID card.
 Check the back of the card for what gas appliances they are qualified to work on.

 - If you’re suspicious of an illegal fitter, report them to Gas Safe Register – 0800 408 5500.

 - Be aware of and able to spot the symptoms of Carbon Monoxide poisoning.

 - If you smell gas, call the free 24-hour national gas emergency number immediately on 0800 111 999.

-Working as a gas engineer is a serious job and it’s essential that people are fully qualified.
-Here at Options Skills, we offer gas engineer training courses that take students through all the crucial steps to becoming competent and qualified gas engineers.
-This includes gaining their gas safe ID card.
+Working as a gas engineer is a serious job, and people must be fully qualified.
+Here at Options Skills, we offer gas engineer training courses that take students through all the crucial steps to becoming competent and qualified gas engineers, including gaining their gas safe ID card.